liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 * "it is a mixture of solutions and what we want to have"

-# Goal: What does Lisk Center want to be able to do?**
+# Goal: What does Lisk Center want to be able to do?
 Lisk Center Utrecht would like to be able to provide digital identities an LCU Member attestation and manage these attestations.
+And be able to leverage the full blockchain ecosystem with its solution.

 # User Stories